 The goal of the plan is to ensure Florida is the Black Bass Fishing Capital of the World by:

 1. Ensuring healthy lakes and rivers to benefit many species of fish and wild-life, as well as trophy bass fisheries.

 2. Strengthening local economies by documenting and increasing economic benefits derived from bass fishing, which provided more than 14 million days of quality outdoor recreation for bass anglers and generated an economic impact of $1.25 billion prior to implementing the plan.

 3. Attracting events such as national professional bass fishing tournaments, which have huge economic impacts, to smaller towns and cities as a result of Florida’s enhanced reputation.
 Here is a partial list of accomplishments.
-(See Black Bass Management Plan, for more details.)
+(Also available at MyFWC.com/Fishing; click the Black Bass Management Plan to review the plan and, then look for “First-Year Updates,” for more details.)

 The FWC stopped state-owned hatcheries from stocking or relocating bass outside their native range.
 Genetic testing will help ensure pure Florida populations will be maintained.
 New rules regulate importation of non-native bass and prohibit anglers from moving bass around in ways that could hurt their genetic integrity or move parasites and diseases.

 The FWC Invasive Plant Management Section implemented an agency position statement to guide the agency in managing hydrilla using a risk-based approach that now incorporates public input into hydrilla management plans.

 Tournament permits annually allow clubs and organizations to possess bass outside legal size limits with the condition that all bass (even those that could normally be harvested) must be released.
 The FWC is strengthening partnerships with bass fishing organizations and local communities to encourage large tournaments to come to Florida and to enhance facilities.